There was an error with your log in

 • Guide gratuities — optional

-• In order to join this hiking tour in Víknaslóðir in Iceland, you need to be in great physical shape.
-Every day, you’ll be hiking between 12 and 15 km (7.5-9.3 miles) on varied terrain with significant elevation changes, 5 days in a row.
+• In order to join this hiking tour in Víknaslóðir in Iceland, great fitness is required.
+Every day, you’ll be hiking between 14 and 18 km (8.7-11.1 miles) on varied terrain with significant elevation changes, 5 days in a row.
+Expect 5 to 9 hours of hiking each day, with elevation gain ranging between 400-600 m (1,315-1,970 ft).
 You’ll also be carrying a daypack filled with things you might need throughout the day.

 Keep in mind that hiking conditions can vary and that Iceland is home to infamously unpredictable weather, so you need to be prepared with the right gear.
 The same white cloud shielding you from sunbeams can easily turn into a stormcloud within minutes.
 Rest assured, your guide will know the correct course of action if the weather throws a curveball.
 Plus, you’ll get the chance to warm up in one of the area’s cozy mountain huts.